kristomu/flux-analyze/README.md

 Python version.
 I'm currently working on the C++ version; the Python version is older.

+## Request for images

+I may be picking up this project again, time permitting, as I've thought of new ideas that could handle errors more robustly.
+If you have got any marginal or failing floppy images that you'd be willing to share (without PII or other private data), let me know by issue/PR or by email to my commit Author mail address.
+Such images could help me tune the algorithms so that they'll have better success at recovering data.

 ## Installation and usage

 To compile the C++ version, use cmake.
 A typical invocation would be